BAE Body Armor

 Physical Shields

-Using the Parry bonus or Cover from a shield means that it dissolves if the wielder is Shaken or worse from a Corrosive attack.
 Shields are Hardness 10 and provide +2 Armor if foes wish to shoot through them.
 A character attacked by multiple enemies on the same Action Card only gets his shield's benefits against half of them (round up, defender decides which ones).

 Shields can bash for Str+d4 damage.
 Spiked or razor-edged shields are available (raise Min Str by a die type, +5 lbs., +1 LP) that improve this to Str+d4+1 damage.